ArthurClemens/faceted_search/documentation/schema_configuration.md

 ## text_fields

-A list of field names used for text search.
+A list of fields used for text search.

 The referenced fields populate the `text` column in the search view.